cherryontech/website/src/assets/content/bio/allie-quintano.md

   twitter_name: alliequintano
   github_name: alliequintano
   portfolio_url: ''
+primary_role: ''
+links: []

 ---
 Allie is passionate about building quality software products that are practical, creative, and fun to use.
 She believes in working collaboratively, cross-functionally, and with empathy.
 In her free time, Allie loves to play games inside, outside, online, and table-top.